uMod and all of the games that uMod actively supports are written in .NET or provide some interface through .NET.

 In contrast, a server is generally a service running on another machine over the internet which a player connects to in order to play the game with other players.

-uMod support is injected into the server-side component exclusively. uMod is not a platform which can modify the games client and for that reason plugin developers are largely at the mercy of the capabilities (or lack thereof) provided by game developers for core game mechanics.
+uMod support is injected into the server-side component exclusively. uMod is not a game client modification.
+Our contributors are largely limited to capabilities (or lack thereof) provided by third-party game developers.
+This includes...

 uMod is bundled with a C# compiler.
 Plugins are downloaded and installed as raw source code, and may be unloaded or loaded at a whim.